kangeugine/pytorch-notebook/README.md

 The commands `jupyter`, `ipython`, `python`, `pip`, `easy_install`, and `conda` (among others) are available in both environments.
 For convenience, you can install packages into either environment regardless of what environment is currently active using commands like the following:

 ```
-# install a package into the python2 environment
-pip2 install some-package
-conda install -n python2 some-package

 # install a package into the default (python 3.x) environment
 pip3 install some-package
 conda install -n python3 some-package